bryanyoo5433/franklin-ai-box/README.md

 The AI Box is designed to provide real-time object detection using the YOLOv8 model running on the Qualcomm QCS6490 chipset.
 This manual will guide you through the steps required to run inference and process the results.

 ## Requirements
+To install the required libraries, you can use the provided `requirements.txt` file.
+First, ensure you have Python >=3.8 and <=3.10 installed on your system.
+We recommend using a Python virtual environment (miniconda or virtualenv).

 - Qualcomm QCS6490 chipset
 - Python 3.8 or higher
 - Required libraries: numpy, PIL (Pillow), torch, OpenCV, matplotlib, typing